aligol20/AdaKerja-ReactNative-Task/README.md

 A React Native Project with **Typescript** for login to a GitHub account and see the list of commits for every repository.

 ## Cross Platform
-It has been developed build for both Android & iOS
+Currently available for Android and iOS

 ### Features
-In This project I tried to build a react-native project that has these features:

 1. Login Screen for enter the username
 2. password screen for enter the githhub password